gidgethub/gidgethub/docs/apps.rst

 .. versionadded:: 4.1.0

+.. versionchanged:: 5.0.1
+   The ``machine-man-preview`` header was removed from the API endpoint.

 This module is to help provide support for `GitHub Apps <https://docs.github.com/en/free-pro-team@latest/rest/reference/apps>`_.

 Example on how you would obtain the access token for authenticating as a GitHub App installation::